 We believe in transparency and recognize the time and resources it takes to apply for a grant.
 Therefore, it is important for us to be clear about what alignment to our grantmaking framework looks like.
 As a community-informed foundation, we focus our general operating support funding towards efforts that center an equitable recovery from the pandemic in our service region.
 We seek grantee partners that successfully utilize all of the organizational strategies below.

 You can access descriptions of each of the organizational strategies listed above in our 2023 Grant Guidelines.

 All partner organizations must demonstrate that their proposed work aligns with the categories below and has a meaningful footprint in our region or with a core population in our region.

 to quality health services

-Proposals should demonstrate how organizations are innovating to remove physical, financial, and/or cultural barriers to care while highlighting and engaging in upstream solutions.
+Proposals should demonstrate how they are investing and innovating to remove physical, financial, and/or cultural barriers to care while highlighting and engaging in upstream solutions.

 social determinants of health

-Proposals should demonstrate how organizations are improving community health by addressing structural and social determinants of health in ways that are racially equitable.
+Proposals should demonstrate the ability to improve community health by addressing structural and social determinants of health in racially equitable ways.

 for health policies & systems change

 Proposals should share how organizations meaningfully center and cultivate the leadership, expertise, and solutions of communities and individuals most impacted by the inequities they seek to address.
 Organizations must demonstrate active partnerships in our service region.